Homonym (biology): Limits and exceptions

 Under the zoological code, homonymy can only occur within each of the three nomenclatural ranks (family-rank, genus-rank, and species-rank) but not between them; there are thousands of cases where a species epithet is identical to a genus name but not a homonym (sometimes even occurring in the genus it is identical to, such as Gorilla gorilla, termed a "tautonym"), and there are some rare cases where a family-rank name and a genus-rank name are identical (e.g., the superfamily name Ranoidea and the genus name Ranoidea are not homonyms).
 Unavailable names do not compete for homonymy.
 The botanical code is generally similar, but prohibits tautonyms.

 Parahomonyms

 Under the botanical code, names that are similar enough that they are likely to be confused are also considered to be homonymous (article 53.3).
 For example, Astrostemma Benth.
 (1880) is an illegitimate homonym of Asterostemma Decne.
 (1838).
-The zoological code considers even a single letter difference to be sufficient to render family-rank and genus-rank names distinct (Article 56.2), though for species names, the ICZN specifies a number of spelling variations (Article 58) that are considered to be identical.
+The zoological code considers even a single letter difference to be sufficient to render family-rank and genus-rank names distinct (Article 56.2), though for species names, the ICZN specifies a number of spelling variations (Article 58) that are considered to be identical, such as names that have grammatically acceptable alternative spellings or terminations (e.g., caeruleus and coeruleus are homonyms, as are smithi and smithii).